-If you’re looking to buy a new pet bird, one of the most common questions that come up is whether or not it’s better to get a male or female parakeet.
-To make an informed decision, you must know how to tell the two genders apart!
+If you’re looking to buy a new pet bird, one of the most common questions that come up is whether it’s better to get a male or female parakeet.
+To make an informed decision, you must know how to tell the two sexes apart!

 This article will teach you what you need to know about sexing parakeets so that you can make your choice with confidence.
 Please note that it will be impossible to accurately sex your parakeet until it is at least one year old.
 Before that age, they are identical.

 Observe the Cere

 The cere is a band of skin that runs across the parakeet’s beak and only appears once they reach maturity.
 The cere is usually a bright blue or purple color with orange or yellow at the tips in males.
 In females, it’s often brown or pink to begin with, and takes on the same coloration as the male’s when she reaches maturity.

 Paying attention to your parakeet’s behavior is not always a reliable way to tell the sex, but it can help your odds if you are throwing a wild guess.
 In general, females tend to be less active and more delicate.
 They will usually let themselves be picked up without fuss, whereas males are more likely to bite you if you attempt to touch them.

 Suppose your parakeet is courting a mate or protecting its nest.
 In that case, these behaviors can also help tell the sex apart – female parakeets are rarely aggressive towards other birds while protecting their nest, but may display back-arching that many males do not perform.

 That doesn’t mean a male won’t ever engage in these kinds of behaviors (or vice versa), but it may suggest that they aren’t typical for a specific sex.

 As you can see, it can be tough to tell the difference between a male and a female parakeet if you aren’t familiar with the species.
 Since keeping birds as pets is still an uncommon practice, it’s unlikely that anyone around you will qualify as an expert.